anshvaghela2099/ML-Data-Cleaning-and-Feature-Selection/README.md

-ML Data Cleaning and Feature Selection
+#ML Data Cleaning and Feature Selection

-Answer the following questions:
+The following questions are answered in the notebook

 * What are the data types?
 (Only numeric and categorical)